Heat pumps vs. oil furnace heating: What’s better in 2025?

 Oil furnaces

-Heat pumps and oil heating are all about making sure you can stay comfortable and warm all winter long.
-Heat pumps are growing in popularity because they are highly energy efficient, don’t need to be refueled multiple times in a winter season, and have been proven to work even in cold climates.
-Oil heating systems are still common in parts of the US and provide reliable heat for millions of homes, but are significantly less efficient and require scheduling semi-regular oil deliveries to keep your tank full.
+Oil heating systems are still common in parts of the U.S. and provide reliable heat for millions of homes, but are significantly less efficient and require scheduling semi-regular oil deliveries to keep your tank full.

-While oil heat may be less expensive on average to install initially, the increased energy efficiency of heat pumps means they will save the majority of homeowners money over the life of the system.
-Some homeowners have chosen to install heat pumps, but retain their oil heating systems as a backup for very cold nights.
-If it works in your unique situation, a combination of heat pump and oil heat could be the right solution for your home too.
+While oil heat may be less expensive to install initially, heat pumps' increased energy efficiency means they'll save most homeowners money over the life of the system.
+Some homeowners have chosen to install heat pumps but retain their oil heating systems as a backup for very cold nights.
+If it works in your unique situation, a combination of heat pump and oil heat could be the right solution, too.

 Upgrade your heating & cooling with a heat pump